AdaptiveCpp/AdaptiveCpp/doc/install-llvm.md

 Generally, we recommend the latest officially released clang/LLVM versions, but older versions might also work depending on the compilation flow (see the table from the main installation instructions).

+**AdaptiveCpp does not support unreleased or development versions of LLVM.**

 Usually, the clang/LLVM versions provided in Linux distribution repositories are sufficient, if they are recent enough.
 *In this case, AdaptiveCpp might automatically detect and configure your LLVM installation without additional cmake arguments required.* **We therefore recommend to make your life easy: Check your distribution's LLVM version against the AdaptiveCpp requirements and if they match, use it**.